More Than Sum of Its Parts: Deciphering Intent Shifts in Multimodal Hate Speech Detection: Experiment

-\textbf{Our Dataset (\dataset): } To ensure rigorous evaluation, we constructed a test set of 1,178 samples ($\approx$20\% of data) using a strict disjoint split based on image sources and semantic topics.
-This prevents information leakage and ensures the test set contains truly unseen samples.
+We partitioned the \dataset dataset using a strict disjoint split based on image sources and semantic topics to prevent information leakage and ensure the test set contains truly unseen samples.
+This process yielded a training set of 4,391 samples and a test set of 1,178 samples (as detailed in Table~\ref{tab:data_dist}).
+In our evaluation, training-based methods utilize this train-test split, whereas training-free methods are directly evaluated on the test set.

 \textbf{FHM Dataset: } To assess the generalization capability, we utilized the \textit{Facebook Hateful Memes} (FHM) dataset~\cite{kiela2020hateful} which contains 10,000 multimodal memes designed to facilitate the detection of hateful content.
 Following prior protocols~\cite{rizwan2025exploring,wang2025few}, we evaluate on the 500-sample dev split (as the test set labels are withheld).
 Since FHM only provides binary labels, it is used exclusively for Task 2.